bazelbuild/bazel/site/en/basics/build-systems.md

 directory and turn it into a binary class file.
 In the simplest case, this is all you need.

-However, as soon as code expands,the complications begin. `javac` is smart enough to look in subdirectories of the current directory to find code to import.
+However, as soon as code expands, the complications begin. `javac` is smart enough to look in subdirectories of the current directory to find code to import.
 But it has no way of finding code stored in _other parts_ of the filesystem (perhaps a library shared by several projects).
 It also only knows